In Colombia, protesters march on as talks stall and blockades remain | Politics

 In Colombia, protesters march on as talks stall and blockades remain

 The attorney general's office says 20 deaths are linked directly to demonstrations, while rights groups report dozens killed by security forces.
-The national police has said it will investigate police who stood by as people dressed in civilian clothes fired on protesters in Cali - the country's third-largest city and epicenter of the protests - late last week.
+The national police has said it will investigate police who stood by as people in civilian clothes fired on protesters in the city of Cali late last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)